Analysing Urban Neworks

 Community Detection

 Finding a community structure in a network is to identify clusters of nodes that are more strongly connected within the cluster than to nodes outside the cluster.
 There are many algorithms that identify community structures.
-Some work on weigthed networks and some work on digraphs.
+Some work on weighted networks and some work on digraphs.
 In any case it is better to convert multigraph (graph with two nodes having multiple edges) into a simple graph with edge weights, representing the number of trips.

 E(trips_graph)$weight <- 1